 We need to give SOC analysts the freedom to be creative when they need to be, while also providing guardrails to ensure each alert that we look at meets our standard of quality.

 The questions-based investigative process forces analysts to rely on critical thinking skills to assess what is actually happening in the alert.
 This gives SOC analysts the space to analyze the activity and find novel attacker behaviors, and the flexibility to do it on the widest variety of alert signal.

 During alert triage, our goal is to answer the question: what is this activity?

-For every malicious event, we then seek to answer all five investigative questions:
+For every malicious event, we seek to answer all five investigative questions:

-Expel’s transparent platform, the Expel Workbench, allows customers to see what alerts were closed as benign and why.
+The Expel transparent platform, Expel Workbench, allows customers to see what alerts were closed as benign and why.

-This process breaks down into five buckets and maps to the investigative questions, shown in the image below:
+This process breaks down into 5 buckets and maps to the investigative questions.